advithialva/lungiq/README.md

 Easily upload the X-ray image to Luniq's platform.
 The uploaded image is processed through an advanced deep learning model that detects and classifies the condition of the lungs.

 ### 3. Wait for the Results
-Once the image is processed, LungIQ provides the prediction result, indicating whether the X-ray shows signs of pneumonia, COVID-19, or normal lung conditions.
+Once the image is processed, LungIQ provides the detection result, indicating whether the X-ray shows signs of pneumonia, COVID-19, or normal lung conditions.